framp/gulp-basic/README.md

 A good starting point for creating a static web application.

-##What do you get
+##How to
+To fire up your project just move into the `source` directory and run `gulp` (or check out the full [Commands Reference](#commands-reference)).

+The example project will get compiled and a browser window should open with your project.

-As soon as you start with your project you'll find several directories:
+In the `source` directory you'll find several directories:
  - `templates`
  - `data`
  - `contents`